towersvault/shinpokered/README.md

 - Hard mode no longer gives an exp bonus
 - Fixed inaccurate text when getting the rock slide TM
 - Fixed an issue where the counter for the Disable effect had the wrong distribution if the target was slower
-- Restored the saucy innuendo for the Nugget bridge dialogue in the jp builds
+- Restored the saucy innuendo for the Nugget Bridge dialogue in the jp builds
 - Restored the religious text in the Pewter museum in the jp builds
 - Updating a save to a new hack version now checks to see if the elite-4 were already defeated
+- Fixed problem with the menu selection byte changing if opponent switches first (affects mimic and others)

 #Bugfixes